 As well as caring for our residents we care about their families too.
 We don’t have set visiting times, and our door is always open for a chat.
 We also have a quarterly residents’ and families’ forum.

-We’re proud that the CQC has given Naseby a rating of ‘good’ right across the board (May 2018).
+We’re proud that the CQC has given Naseby a rating of ‘good’ right across the board.

-We’re in the lovely historic town of Christchurch, half a mile from the town centre.
-We’re within easy reach of the A31 and A338.
-Public transport links are good – we’re on the bus route into Christchurch and Bournemouth town centres, and not far from the train station.
+We’re half a mile from the centre of the lovely historic town of Christchurch.
+We’re on the bus route into Christchurch and Bournemouth town centres, and not far from the train station.

 We’ve created a relaxed and homely environment for all our residents, which isn’t at all clinical.
 We want our residents to feel comfortable, and for family members to feel like they’re visiting their relative’s home.

 Our cozy lounge is perfect for chatting or activities.
 We have a light and airy dining room which has a wall of smiling faces – lots of photos of our residents past and present.

 We have 18 bedrooms, three of which would suit couples.